shin-/sakuya-blog/contents/asynchronous-loops-list-generation-node.js.md

-But this function is still very specifically handling my use-case of wanting all the results in a list (while in another use case, I might want to process the file contents as they are made available).
+But this function is still very specifically handling my use-case of wanting all the results in a list (while in another use case, I might want to process the file contents individually as they are made available).
-I still can't use `processFile` independently, and there's a lot of code managing control flow in a function that just needs to read file contents.
+On top of this, I still can't use `processFile` independently, and there's a lot of code managing control flow in a function that just needs to read file contents.

 Did we even solve anything at all?
 Let's move on to another solution that can actually get rid of these flaws.